yuvisu/Snippet-Policy-Network/README.md

 # Snippet Policy Network

 This repository is the official implementation of [Snippet Policy Network for Multi-class Varied-length ECG Early Classification](https://ieeexplore.ieee.org/document/9741533), published at IEEE Transactions on Knowledge and Data Engineering.
+Feel free to contact me via this email (yuvisu.cs04g@nctu.edu.tw) if you get any problems.

 ### Guideline: